-Measuring the change in HWP carbon pools using true stock-change accounting would involve measuring the change wood stored in wood product pools (e.g., products in use, landfills) from time A to time B. In the forest, this type of accounting is accomplished with estimates researchers compile after measuring carbon in long-term plots scattered throughout the United States (i.e., the FIA program).
-An analogous wood product equivalent would be to annually sample the wood stock in buildings, furniture, railroad ties, landfills, etc., a feat that would be difficult to accomplish in the same manner as the FIA plots on forestland.
-The USFS solves this by estimating a derived inventory, using detailed statistics on the annual distribution of each type of wood product to various end-uses (e.g., how much harvested wood is converted to plywood and what percentage of plywood goes into single-family homes vs. multifamily homes vs. furniture, etc.) as well as decay functions indicating how quickly products move from each end use to solid waste disposal sites.
-It also tracks the landfill decay/emission rates.
+Measuring the change in HWP carbon pools using true stock-change accounting involves measuring the change of carbon stored in wood product pools (e.g., products in use, landfills) from time A to time B. In the forest, this type of accounting is accomplished with estimates that researchers compile after measuring carbon in long-term plots located throughout the United States (U.S.) (i.e., the Forest

+Inventory Analysis (FIA)17 program).
+An analogous wood product equivalent would be to annually sample the wood stock in buildings, furniture, railroad ties, landfills, etc., a task that would be difficult to accomplish in the same manner as the FIA plots on forestland.
+In the US, the USDA Forest Service (USFS) estimates a derived inventory, using detailed statistics on the annual distributions of timber products to various primary wood product to specific various end-uses, such as how much harvested wood is converted to plywood and what percentage of plywood goes into single-family homes vs. multi-family homes vs. furniture, etc. These approaches also apply decay functions, indicating how quickly products move from each end use to solid waste disposal sites and then apply landfill decay/emission rates.